Automotive industry in Flint, Michigan: Flint Assembly Division/Flint Truck Assembly

 Opened on Van Slyke Road in 1947 for car and truck assembly, in 1970 Chevrolet Assembly converted to truck-only production and GM created the Truck and Bus Group in 1981.
 The GM Assembly Division then transferred the Chevrolet Flint Assembly plant to Truck and Bus, which was later renamed North American Truck Platforms and then the GM Truck Group.

 Now known as Flint Assembly, it remains an important operation for GM; it builds Chevrolet Kodiak and GMC TopKick commercial trucks, and Chevrolet Silverado and GMC Sierra full-size pickup trucks.
 In December 2004, GM announced it would invest $150 million into retooling at this plant.
 After a maximum of at least 8,000 workers at Fisher 2 and Chevrolet Assembly, 1,862 hourly and 185 salaried employees work there.
 Events at this plant during the late 1970s are chronicled in Ben Hamper's 1991 book Rivethead: Tales from the Assembly Line.

 Flint Frame and Stamping Plant/Flint Metal Center/Flint Metal Fabrication Div.

 On Bristol Road, it opened in 1954.
 Operated by the Chevrolet-Pontiac-Canada Group from 1984 to 1992 and eventually by the Metal Fabricating Division, the plant is now known as the GM Flint Metal Center.
 GM has spent over $60 million upgrading the plant in recent years.
 2,000 hourly and 180 salaried workers are there today.
-As of 2022, due to poor leadership, the plant population has shrunk to under 400 hourly workers.
+The plant population has shrunk to under 400 hourly workers.